What was the color of the year in 2019?

 1. The ABCs of color acronyms

 RGB: red, green, blue.
-This is the system for specifying all used on a digital display – like your TV or computer screen.
+This is the system for specifying all colours used on a digital display – like your TV or computer screen.

 Hex: Hexadecimal is the six-digit set of letters and numbers used in web projects where the first two represent red, second two green and the last two blue.
 For example #138b3b (our brand color for PageProof).